Raja Shehadeh: Legal and literary career

-In 2016, Shehadeh took part in a project, initiated by the organization Breaking the Silence, to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
-The book was edited by Michael Chabon and Ayelet Waldman, and was published under the title Kingdom of Olives and Ash: Writers Confront the Occupation, in June 2017.
+In 2016, Shehadeh took part in a project, initiated by the organization Breaking the Silence, to write an article for a book on the Israeli occupation to mark the 50th anniversary of the Six-Day War.
+The book was edited by Michael Chabon and Ayelet Waldman and published under the title Kingdom of Olives and Ash: Writers Confront the Occupation in June 2017.

 London Review of Books editor Adam Shatz cited Shehadeh as one of two people who have provided a formative influence of his understanding of the Middle East conflict, writing that "Anguished and somewhat fragile, he is a man who, in spite of his understandable bitterness, has continued to dream of a future beyond the occupation, a kind of neo-Ottoman federation where Arabs and Jews would live as equals."

 In 2022, he was elected a Royal Society of Literature International Writer.
 He was a finalist for the 2023 National Book Award for Nonfiction for We Could Have Been Friends, My Father and I. The book was also a finalist for the Los Angeles Times Book Prize.